Important qusetions of AI Project Cycle

 Q. 2.
 What do you understand by Deep Learning?

-Deep Learning is the most advanced form of Artificial Intelligence.
+A. Deep Learning is the most advanced form of Artificial Intelligence.
 In Deep Learning, the machine is trained with huge amounts of data which helps it in training itself around the data.
 Such machines are intelligent enough to develop algorithms for themselves.

 OR